 California bill updates transgender students’ school records

-California lawmakers have sent Gov. Gavin Newsom a bill requiring school districts to update their records to reflect the chosen names and genders of graduates.
+California school districts would be required to update their records to reflect the names and genders of graduates who have changed them since getting their diplomas under a bill approved by state lawmakers on Thursday.

-Democratic Assemblyman David Chiu of San Francisco said his measure that won final legislative approval Thursday is intended to particularly help transgender graduates or those who identify themselves as having no gender.
+The measure they sent to Gov. Gavin Newsom is intended to particularly help transgender graduates or those who identify themselves as having no gender, said Democratic Assemblyman David Chiu of San Francisco.

-He says those graduates already often face discrimination and their efforts to find jobs can be aggravated if student records don't match their legal name.
+Those graduates already often face discrimination and their efforts to find jobs can be affected if their student records don't reflect their legal name, he said.
 Old records can also inadvertently reveal that a graduate is transgender when they have not otherwise made the transition public.

-Chiu says some schools have been reluctant to issue new diplomas to graduates.
-AB711 requires school districts to update those former students' diplomas, GEDs or transcripts upon request.
+California law protects current transgender students from discrimination, but Chiu said some schools have been reluctant to issue new diplomas to graduates who have transitioned or come out as transgender or nonbinary after leaving school.

+His bill requires school districts to update those former students' diplomas, GEDs or transcripts upon request.
+That would include changing all references to the graduate's previous name or gender.

+"While this is a real problem that can negatively impact transgender and nonbinary Californians when applying for jobs or school, the overall cost of implementing this bill will be relatively minor," Chiu said in a statement.

+There was no formal opposition to the bill, including from school organizations.

 Comments